History of Sex in Cinema:

 Romance (1999, Fr.) (aka Romance X)

-This sexually-graphic drama import from daring French filmmaker Catherine Breillat faced international censorship problems for its explicit depictions of fellatio and intercourse.
+This sexually-graphic drama import at the turn of the century from daring French filmmaker Catherine Breillat faced international censorship problems for its explicit depictions of fellatio and intercourse.
 It was the first mainstream movie to feature an erect penis.
-It was released with no MPAA rating, although it undoubtedly would have been an NC-17 rating with its full frontal nudity and explicit unsimulated oral sex - a turning point in the candid depiction of non-pornographic sex on screen for a mainstream film.
+It was released with no MPAA rating, although it undoubtedly would have been an NC-17 rating with its full frontal nudity, masturbation, penetration and explicit unsimulated oral sex - a turning point in the candid depiction of non-pornographic sex on screen for a mainstream film.

 The main character was a sexually-frustrated, self-reflective, semi-depressed Parisian elementary school teacher named Marie (Caroline Ducey) who was paired with an unresponsive, unloving male partner and model named Paul (Sagamore Stevenin) who no longer touched her or agreed to intercourse, although she still clung to him.
 She complained to him: "You won't make me give up sex," and "You don't deserve my faithfulness" and threatened to leave: "You'll never see me again."
 When she initiated sex with him and began fellating him, he responded disinterestedly.
 She requested that he touch and pleasure her, stating: "Women come a lot more than men," but seemed to feel that he despised her: "You despise me because I'm a woman...You think I'm the lowest."